crossfidev/Plexus-Pool/docs/protocols/005_babylon.rst

 - ``adr``: key_hash of the implicit account receiving the tokens
 - ``val``: amount of mutez to transfer

-To transfer tezos from originated contract to another originated contract, use:
+To transfer mineplex from originated contract to another originated contract, use:

 .. code-block:: bash

-   tezos-client transfer 0 from <src> to <dst> \
+   mineplex-client transfer 0 from <src> to <dst> \
                --entrypoint 'do' \
                --arg '{ DROP ; NIL operation ; PUSH address <adr> ; CONTRACT %<ent> <par> ; ASSERT_SOME ; PUSH mutez <val> ; <ppar> ; TRANSFER_TOKENS ; CONS }'